 This is just one example of why it’s important to show users that things are happening — for example, a ‘thank you for your order’ screen after checkout, or a green tick next to something that’s been submitted.
 Feedback is important because it shows the user that they’re moving forward or finished and that they don’t need to do anything else.

 Top tip: If you’re pushed for time, it might be tempting to design as you go.
 Make sure there’s a ‘no designing’ rule during the analysis stage.
 Instead, focus on finding problems, documenting them, then generating ideas for solutions.
 Any further design should be done once those stages are complete.

 Proper documentation is a vital part of the process.
 If the answer to any of the above questions is ‘no,’ then you’ll need to take note.
 It’s a good idea to gather all these questions together and store them in one online place so designers and developers can prioritize the tasks and access the list with ease.
 Project management software is a good option here: online Kanban boards and real-time notifications get teams working and collaborating together — meaning no tasks are missed off or done twice due to lost information.

 Cognitive walkthroughs are a great way to put yourself in the user’s shoes.
-They’re fast, straightforward, and the product doesn’t have to be fully finished for the walkthrough to happen.
-This means teams can find lots of problems quickly and early on in the process and make adjustments before too much money has been spent on development.
+They’re fast, straightforward, and the product doesn’t have to be finished before conducting the walkthrough.
+So teams can find problems quickly early in the process and make adjustments before spending too much money on development.

 To get the most out of your cognitive walkthrough, use diagramming software to do all your testing and planning.
 Cacoo, our own diagramming tool includes a repository of editable diagram templates, plus handy features including version control, live comments, and multi-user editing.
-This makes feedback and sharing so much easier because developers, designers, and users can all work and collaborate together on one, easy-to-use platform.
+This makes feedback and sharing so much easier.
+Developers, designers, and users can all work and collaborate together on one, easy-to-use platform.